 HRC and American Islamic Congress to co-host Film on LGBT Muslims

-Post submitted by Michael Toumayan, HRC Religion and Faith Program Assistant
+March 20, 2013 by Michael Toumayan, Manager, Religion and Faith Program

 This intimate documentary follows a number of young Moroccan gay men in their exploration of their religious and sexual identity.
 Triggered by the current political situation in which homosexuality and Islam seem irreconcilable, director Chris Belloni spent a major part of 2011 residing in Morocco to interview gay Muslims.
 The men portrayed in the film openly talk about the ambiguity of the life they feel condemned to live, although some have openly acknowledged their sexual orientation.